 There are many free, open access, publicly available eBooks collections on the Internet.
 Here are some of the most popular ones used for academic research:

-Our Library to Go and Library to Go PLUS service for students, faculty, and staff lets you request items from our physical collections for free UPS delivery or library pickup.
+Our Library to Go service for students, faculty, and staff lets you request items from our physical collections for free UPS delivery or library pickup.
 Portions of library materials may be scanned for email delivery or access through our Digital Reserves in Blackboard.

 Search SpartaCat or work with a librarian to find items.
 Once you know which items you need, submit your request.